malc-u/fostoria/README.md

 1. As a new user:

     - I want to be able create an account
-    - I want to visit gallery of photos available to purchase photos
+    - I want to visit gallery of available to purchase photos
     - I want to find out what print sizes are available to purchase

 2. As a returning/registered user: